Angus Taylor: Agribusiness startups

-Growth Farms is an agribusiness formed by Taylor with his oldest brother, Richard in 1999s, holding a non-controlling stake through Gufee until it sold its interest in early 2020.
-At first, the company focussed on leveraged-leaseholds of high-rainfall properties in the Southern Tablelands and Monaro.
-The approach caused serious financing issues as “the cost of it doubled market-wise.”
-The company then shifted to consulting and by 2015 it was “acting in the purchase of more than $200 million of Australian farmland in the past three years.”
+Growth Farms is an agribusiness formed by Taylor with his oldest brother, Richard in 1999, holding a non-controlling stake through Gufee until it sold its interest in early 2020.
+At first the company focussed on leveraged-leaseholds of high-rainfall properties in the Southern Tablelands and Monaro.
+The approach caused serious financing issues as "the cost of it doubled market-wise."
+The company then shifted to consulting.
 It enjoyed early expansion when it won Sir Michael Hintze as a client, managing his 12 properties across Australia.
-The company manages the very large Queensland properties Clyde and Kia Ora as well as the Kerry Stokes-owned Cygnet Park on Kangaroo Island.
-The group owns “Hyland Grange”, “Bellevue” and the old Taylor family property “Bobingah” all in the South East of NSW.
+The company manages the Queensland properties Clyde and Kia Ora as well as the Kerry Stokes-owned Cygnet Park on Kangaroo Island.
+The group owns "Hyland Grange", "Bellevue" and the old Taylor family property "Bobingah" all in the South East of NSW.
 One of the farms managed by the group is at Corrowong near Delegate.
 Operations at this property came under the scrutiny of environmental agencies when managers used a herbicide that was later seen to be a threat to an endangered species of native grass.
 The investigation by NSW Environment & Heritage concluded in April 2017, finding there was no case to answer.
 The Federal Department of Agriculture, Water and the Environment began its own investigation and Taylor met with officers from the Department of Environment.
-This has been seen as "a potential breach of the ministerial code of conduct", generating intense media scrutiny, particularly in The Guardian and came to dominate Question Time in Parliament by late 2019.
-Taylor has been unrepentant, saying, “If I’m not standing up for farmers in the federal parliament, then who is?”
+This was seen as "a potential breach of the ministerial code of conduct", generating intense media scrutiny, particularly in The Guardian and came to dominate Question Time in Parliament by late 2019.
+Taylor was unrepentant, saying, "If I'm not standing up for farmers in the federal parliament, then who is?"

-Jam Land is a holding company is also part owned by Gufee Pty Ltd. Taylor's brother and business partner, Richard, is one of the three owners.
+Jam Land is a holding company also part owned by Gufee Pty Ltd. Taylor's brother and business partner, Richard, is one of the three owners.

-JRAT International was company set up for consulting projects in the early 2000s.
+JRAT International was a company set up for consulting projects in the early 2000s.
 The company appears to never have begun business operations.
-Taylor admitted in 2020 that while the company should have appeared on his register of parliamentary interests “the company did no business, and earned no income, and I received absolutely no benefit from it."
+Taylor admitted in 2020 that while the company should have appeared on his register of parliamentary interests "the company did no business, and earned no income, and I received absolutely no benefit from it."